oVirt/ovirt-system-tests/README.md

 ### Operating System

-Currently OST can run on RHEL or CentOS Stream at least roughly matching the version used by oVirt or RHV.
+Currently OST can run on RHEL or CentOS Stream at least roughly matching the version used by oVirt.
-Latest CentOS Stream or RHEL 8 or 9 should work.
+Latest CentOS Stream 9/10 or RHEL (clones) 9/10 should work.

 ### Disk Space